 Cutting metal, wood, fiberglass, plastics, or composites can create a hazardous environment for workers.
 Exposure to flying chips or material, excessive noise levels or vibrations can lead to immediate or chronic health hazards.
 According to the Occupational Safety and Health Administration (OSHA), exposure to wood dust has been associated with a variety of adverse health effects, including dermatitis, asthma, and cancer.
 By removing employees from such environmental elements and replacing workers with a robot greatly reduces the potential for employee health issues—manufacturers will appreciate that robots don’t take sick time.

-Our extensive experience working with a variety of robot manufacturers, including Kuka, Fanuc, ABB, and Motoman, gives us insight about robot nuances and allows ABCO engineers to specify the precise robot for the job.
+Our extensive experience working with a variety of robot manufacturers, including KUKA, Fanuc, ABB, and Yaskawa, gives us insight about robot nuances and allows ABCO engineers to specify the precise robot for the job.
 Combined with our expertise in material removal, we can create a system that balances all the important variables, including path accuracy, product variances, and process variability.
 An ABCO robotic routering cell is comprehensive, including robots, end-of-arm tooling, control system, infeed/transfer/outfeed conveyors, vision inspection, safety fencing, and dust collection.